-We are informed that for some reason it is against the rules for a mortal to live on Mount Olympus so poor Hercules is forced to live on Earth with adopted parents and here in lies a major plot convenience, Hades is led to believe that his minions Pain and Panic have killed Hercules yet all the gods on Olympus went out to search for the stolen godling but when they found him it was too late as he was now mortal and thus no longer allowed to live on Mount Olympus.
+We are informed that for some reason it is against the rules for a mortal to live on Mount Olympus so poor Hercules is forced to live on Earth with adopted parents and herein lies a major plot convenience, Hades is led to believe that his minion’s Pain and Panic have killed Hercules yet all the gods on Olympus went out to search for the stolen godling but when they found him it was too late as he was now mortal and thus no longer allowed to live on Mount Olympus.
 So are we to assume that in the intervening eighteen years no god mentioned in passing to Hades anything about Hercules now living among the mortals?
-What happened to Hercules wasn’t a secret, none of the gods had any reason to believe Hades was involved with kidnapping and mortal-turning of Hercules, so it’s hard to swallow that Zeus would never mention his son, the aspiring hero, to his brother Hades through all those years.
+What happened to Hercules wasn’t a secret, none of the gods had any reason to believe Hades was involved with the kidnapping and mortal-turning of Hercules, so it’s hard to swallow that Zeus would never mention his son, the aspiring hero, to his brother Hades through all those years.

 After causing years of consternation with his adoptive parents due to his super-strength, causing mayhem and disaster wherever he went, he finally finds out that his real father is Zeus the king of the gods.
 He thinks this is fantastic and welcomes the chance to go live on Mount Olympus.

 Of course Zeus rains on his parade with the info about mortals not being allowed in the penthouse up in the sky but he is informed that if he becomes a true hero he can reclaim his godlike status and return to the home of the gods.
 This begs the question, “Who is deciding what a true hero is?”
 If it’s Zeus that means he has the power to grant godhood which in turn means he could have “cured” his babies’ mortality problem at any time.
-If it is not Zeus doling out immortality to heroes than who is it?
+If it is not Zeus doling out immortality to heroes then who is it?
 Zeus is kind of the top dog of the Greek pantheon so what other power out there is stronger than him and handing out prizes?